 Integration of cutting-edge technologies

-As an innovation leader, we think ahead to the next level of digital transformation – and integrate cutting-edge technologies such as artificial intelligence, edge computing, industrial 5G, autonomous handling systems, blockchain and additive manufacturing into our Digital Enterprise portfolio.
+As an innovation leader, we think ahead to the next level of digital transformation – and integrate cutting-edge technologies such as artificial intelligence, edge computing, cloud computing, industrial 5G, blockchain and additive manufacturing into our Digital Enterprise portfolio.
 This is how we drive the convergence of information technology and operation technology and enable the smart usage of data.

-But one thing is certain: Digitalization and interconnectivity require cyber security – the one is not possible without the other.
+But one thing is certain: Digitalization requires cybersecurity – the one is not possible without the other.
 We are convinced that industrial security is of highest priority for successful digitalization, and we therefore regard this as a key focus when designing innovative products, solutions and services.

 Siemens Digital Industries, with its headquarters in Nuremberg, Germany, has a workforce of around 78,000 employees worldwide.

 What our customers say

 Digital twins boost engineering efficiency

 Bringing new special machinery for the pharmaceutical industry to market faster became possible for German machine builder Bausch + Ströbel with the help of digital twins.
 CEO Dr. Hagen Gehringer also restructured mechanic, electric, and automation teams to enable interdisciplinary development – all to significantly cut engineering times.

 Efficient production even in a batch size of one

 Thanks to a very high degree of automation and digitalization, Dulux Australia offers efficient production even in a batch size of one.
 For Project Director Kevin Worrell this means as little as one pallet of paint – 100 liters – can be produced for special orders or in response to market demands.